-- Which Primary Health Networks (PHNs) will receive funding to implement the measure and how were they selected?
+- Which Primary Health Networks (PHNs) have received funding to implement the measure?

 - How will it work?

 - What are the objectives of the measure?